Animal (R.I.O. song)

-"Animal" is a song by German Dance music band R.I.O., featuring vocals from Pop, R&B and Hip-Hop singer U-Jean.
+"Animal" is a song by German dance music band R.I.O., featuring vocals from pop, R&B and hip-hop singer U-Jean.
 The song was written by Yann Peifer, Manuel Reuter and Andres Ballinas.
-It was released in Germany as a digital download on 2 December 2011.
+It was released in Germany as a download on 2 December 2011.

-The song's chorus features a re-creation of the synth riff from Levels by Avicii while R.I.O. and U-Jean overdub a new vocal hook.
+The synth hook during the chorus has drawn comparisons to Avicii’s 2011 hit Levels due to its similar sound and melody.

+However, Tim Bergling (Avicii) is not credited as a writer on the track.

 Music video

 A music video to accompany the release of "Animal" was first released onto YouTube on 29 November 2011 at a total length of three minutes and forty-two seconds.